CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

         - text: "'Hello, World'"
 ```

-**Example:  the pipe is used in SLANG to indicate a multi-line Python script**
+**Example:  the pipe is used in CloudSlang to indicate a multi-line Python script**
 ```yaml
 action:
   python_script: |